A velvety, long-lasting dark beer with strong scents of toffee, coffee and chocolate, and a warm, full and strong body.

 A strong, caramelised amber beer with intense notes of green apple, vanilla and honey, and a warm, soft and lightly alcoholic body.

-Typical British ale, amber in colour, with a long-lasting cream-coloured foam.
+Typical British ale, blonde in colour, with a long-lasting cream-coloured foam.
 Hoppy notes combine with floreal and tropical fruit scents.
 Herbaceous and refreshing.

 Traditional Czech lager with a pale yellow colour and a fine, long-lasting foam.
 Medium-bodied with delicate notes of malt reminding of bread and acacia honey.
 Herbal hops give the beer a lovely bitter taste accompanied by the sweet presence of malt.
 Neat and refreshing.